pfrazee/vitra/docs/implementation.md

 > ℹ️ A "transaction" is an API call on the contract, including reads.
 Every transaction returns an inclusion proof called a "transaction proof" or "tx proof."
 See the `ContractTransaction` API for information about what each tx proof includes.

+The transaction flow is divided into "creation" and "receiving" as time may pass between the initial op-generating call and result processing by the executor.

 **Creating the transaction**

 - Sync the index head from the network.